Micha1207/Micha1207/README.md

 - 👋 Hi, I’m @Micha1207
 - 👀 I’m interested in Electronics & Computers
 - 🌱 I’m currently learning coding (C, Python)
-- 😄 Pronouns: fun Ubuntu Linux User (on Raspbery Pi 5 and PC)
+- 😄 Who am I: Ubuntu Linux User (on Raspbery Pi 5 and PC)
 - 🌐 Website: micha1207.github.io
-- 💬 Tags: #linux #gnu #ubuntu #coding #raspberrypi #arduino #foss #open-source
+- 💬 Tags: #linux #ubuntu #coding #raspberrypi #arduino
-- ⭐️ If you like my projects feel free to star them or if you want to mail me, just sudo it.
+- ⭐️ If you like my projects feel free to star them or if you want to mail me, just ✨️sudo✨️ it.

 <!---
 Micha1207/Micha1207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.